geoffreyvanwyk/phel-lang.org/content/documentation/data-structures.md

 (push [1 2 3] 4) # Evaluates to [1 2 3 4]
 ```

-To change an existing value use the `put` function
+To change an existing value, use the `put` function.

 ```phel
 (put [1 2 3] 0 4) # Evaluates to [4 2 3]